scalalandio/chimney/docs/docs/under-the-hood.md

     ```scala
     source.withFieldConst(_.a, ???).withFieldRenamed(_.b, _.c).transform
-    // has a Cfg type like
+    // has an Overrides type like
-    TransformerCfg.FieldRenamed[fieldBType, fieldCType, TransformerCfg.FieldConst[fieldAType, TransformerCfg.Empty]]
+    TransformerOverrides.Renamed[fieldBPath, fieldCPath,
+      TransformerOverrides.Const[fieldAPath, TransformerOverrides.Empty]]
     // Let's not dive into how field names are represented.
     ```